 Once the objectives are written down, agreed and firmly imprinted in your mind it is then possible to move to the next steps.

 The next stage is creating a sitemap of the experience, which might look similar to the example below.
-This is where you map out your content, the overall narrative flow and user experience (UX) of the interactive.
+This is where you map out your content – these are your sales and marketing assets, the overall narrative flow and user experience (UX) of the interactive.
 It will show your main areas or chapter headings and what the subpages may be within those.
 This will give you an easy snapshot of the whole experience and a great way to ensure you’ve captured all the key content areas that need to be included.

 It will also help you to see if you’re going to be able to meet yours and your customers’ objectives.